 Yanno what I love about cooking?
 Well, there’s always the fact that I get to eat what I’m cooking – but cooking also means I get to taste & tweak and adjust and make things just how I want them.
 Case in point: Sweet Tart Bread & Butter Pickles.

-See I think dill pickles are okay and even great on the right thing (Cuban Sandwiches for one!)
+See, I think dill pickles are okay and even great on the right thing (Cuban Sandwiches for one!)
 But dill pickles just don’t “do it” for me.
 I’m like “Meh.”
-And I like bread and butter pickles, but they’re very sweet and kind of “one-note.”
-So in this recipe, you’re going to find a no dill, refrigerator not too sweet bread & butter pickle with a good bit of zing and tons of flavor.
-They’re like a symphony of flavors and they’re gonna sing!
+Grocery store Bread and Butter Pickles are very sweet and one-note.
+So here are my refrigerator, not too sweet bread & butter pickle.
+They’re like a symphony of flavors, and they’re gonna sing!
 If that appeals to you, read on!

 About Sweet Tart Bread & Butter Pickles:

 There’s something magical about making pickles.
-You take a handful of ingredients and toss them together and somehow you have more.
+You take a handful of ingredients and toss them together, and somehow you have more.
 It’s really kind of amazing how just a couple of small cucumbers can make several jars.
 Of course, if you’re a big-time canner, you know this.
-But if you’re like me and like to just experiment with a couple of easy recipes every season, maybe you “get” that loaves and fishes feeling.

 The Difference Between Refrigerator Pickles and Canned Pickles:

-I’m going to take a minute here for any newbies to making pickles, just to explain the difference between refrigerator pickles and canned pickles.
+I’m going to take a minute here for any newbies, just to explain the difference between refrigerator pickles and canned pickles.
 Refrigerator pickles are made just like any other pickle, but they’re put in sterilized jars and kept in the refrigerator.
 The recipe may or may not be suitable for canning.

-When you can pickles (or jam or jelly, or anything acidic) you use a specific recipe tested as safe for canning, put them in sterilized jars canning jars and then put the lidded jars in a water bath.
+When you can pickles (or jam or jelly, or anything acidic), you use a specific recipe tested as safe for canning, put them in sterilized canning jars, and then put the lidded jars in a water bath.
 You’ll then process them (let them boil away) for a specified time.
 Once removed from the water bath, they’ll seal and are safe and shelf-stable outside the fridge.

 Making Sweet Tart Bread & Butter Pickles:

 There is one optional step.
 To make sure the pickles are as crispy as possible, salt the raw cucumbers by tossing them with (preferably) Kosher salt.
 Put the cucumbers in a strainer over a container to catch any liquid and sprinkle with salt.
-Move the slices around a bit just to make sure all the slices get a little coating of salt and them leave them in the fridge for an hour and a half or so.
-Then rinse thoroughly before continuing.
+Move the slices around a bit just to make sure all the slices get a little coating of salt, and then leave them in the fridge for an hour and a half or so.
+Rinse thoroughly before continuing.
 If I skip this step, I like to add a pinch or two of salt to my brine.

 Saving Money on Sweet Tart Bread & Butter Pickles:

-These pickles were made with those little “gourmet” baby cucumbers – they’re something I don’t usually buy because they’re pricey but they were gifted to me.
+These pickles were made with those little “gourmet” baby cucumbers – they’re something I don’t usually buy because they’re pricey, but they were a gift.
 Regular small pickling cucumbers are fine, too, and won’t break the budget.
-Try Aldi if you have one nearby and you’ll find trays of them in season.
-I’m guessing your buyer’s club has them too, maybe in larger quantities and never discount farmer’s markets.
-Prices can vary there but you sometimes will find incredible deals.
+Try Aldi or Lidl if you have one nearby, and you’ll find trays of them in season.
+I’m guessing your buyer’s club has them too, maybe in larger quantities, as well as farmers’ markets.
+Prices can vary there, but you sometimes will find incredible deals.

 Prepare two jars by sterilizing or running through the dishwasher on a high heat setting.
 This should be done so that they are ready just prior to the layering of the cucumbers and onions.